Do you need to know how to exclude general viewing of specific posts or pages in areas of your website like your sitemap?

 One of the easiest ways to do this is to filter your pages or posts by ID.

-(WP Dashboard – WP Pages Menu)
+(WP Dashboard – Pages Menu)

 Record the ID of the page or post.

-Most site map plugins include fields that let you specify the IDs of excluded items (e.g. categories, pages, etc.) …
+Site map plugins typically include fields that let you specify the IDs of items you want to exclude (e.g. categories, pages, etc.) …

-(Excluding posts or pages from displaying in the XML sitemap|sidebar)
+(Exclude pages and posts from appearing in your XML sitemap|sidebar)

-Plugins – Page IDs
+WP Plugins – Page IDs

 (Reveal IDs WordPress Plugin)

-(Settings – Reveal IDs)
+(WP Dashboard – Settings – Reveal IDs)

 Download the plugin here:

-(ID Arrays Plugin)
+(ID Arrays WordPress Plugin)